sparksuite/w3c-css-validator/website/docs/notes/throttling.md

 You should not call the validator more often than **1 req/sec**.
 From W3C’s [manual](https://jigsaw.w3.org/css-validator/manual.html):

 > If you wish to call the validator programmatically for a batch of documents, please make sure that your script will sleep for at least 1 second between requests.
 The CSS Validation service is a free, public service for all, your respect is appreciated.

-> This can be omitted if you [provide your own service](alternative-validator-service)
+_Note: if you need to make requests more quickly, consider hosting your own [alternative validator service](alternative-validator-service)._